Nicola Daly: Dublin

 Daly represented Dublin at under-14 level.
-Her team mates included Lyndsey Davey.
+Her teammates included Lyndsey Davey.
 Daly made her debut for the Dublin senior ladies' football team in 2009.
 She was subsequently named as a Dublin Ladies Gaelic Football All-Star for 2009.
 Daly eventually decided to concentrate on playing field hockey after being selected to play for Ireland.

 Field hockey

 High School, Dublin

 Between 2000 and 2006, Daly played field hockey for The High School, Dublin.
-Her team mates and fellow students included Alison Meeke.
+Her teammates and fellow students included Alison Meeke.
 In the 2005 Leinster Schoolgirls' Senior Cup final, Daly played in a High School team that lost 4–2 to an Alexandra College team featuring Nicola Evans.
 Daly and Meeke were also members the High School team that finished as runners-up in the 2005 Leinster Schoolgirls' Premier League.
 In the final they lost 2–0 to an Our Lady's, Terenure team captained by Emer Lucey.

 Glenanne

 Daly played for Glenanne during the 2008–09 season.
 She scored on her Glenanne debut, a 1–1 draw against Bray in the Leinster Division 1.
 She was encouraged to play for Glenanne by Graham Shaw.
 Her teammates at Glenanne included Mary Waldron.